1) Communicating and Presenting Value to Non-SEOs

 - Do they have unique content?

-3) Leave Bias at Home & Learn New Ways of Thinking
+3) Leave Bias at Home and Learn New Ways of Thinking

 - The Cold Hard Truth about CTR and Other Common Metrics | Britney Muller